The offers that appear on this site are from companies from which MoneyCrashers.com

 However, this strategy comes with a level of risk that many employees do not understand – and may not learn about until it is too late.

-401k plans were created as a result of the Employee Retirement Income Safety Act of 1974 (ERISA).
-But while this legislation was geared toward protecting employees’ retirement security, special interest groups that represented many major corporations declared to Congress that if they couldn’t at least partially fund their employees’ retirement accounts with company stock, then they would offer absolutely no retirement plan of any kind.
-Congress therefore meekly acquiesced in order to get the legislation passed.
+401(k) plans were created as a result of the Employee Retirement Income Safety Act of 1974 (ERISA).
+This legislation was geared toward protecting employees’ retirement security.
+But special interest groups representing major corporations declared that if they couldn’t at least partially fund their employees’ retirement accounts with company stock, then they would offer absolutely no retirement plan of any kind.
+Congress acquiesced to get the legislation passed.

 Since then, companies have funded these plans with their own stock in various ways and to various degrees.
 Some companies match all employee contributions with their stock, while others have gone so far as to encourage their workers to invest solely in corporate shares.
-There are also companies that will only provide matching contributions (or at least a larger match) for employees who elect to purchase shares of stock in the plan.
+Some companies will only provide matching contributions (or at least a larger match) for employees who elect to purchase shares of stock in the plan.

 Of course, the fallout from the collapse of Enron and Worldcom in 2002 resulted in tremendous scrutiny of this practice by both regulators and the public.
-The Sarbanes-Oxeley Act and the Pension Protection Act of 2006 were therefore passed as a means of protecting employee pensions from corporate meltdowns.
-However, neither set of rules unconditionally prohibited the use of company stock in corporate retirement plans, although they did restrict insider trading during a blackout period in the 401k plan, where the administrator of the plan is being changed.
+The Sarbanes-Oxley Act and the Pension Protection Act of 2006 were passed as a means of protecting employee pensions from corporate meltdowns.
+However, neither set of rules unconditionally prohibited the use of company stock in corporate retirement plans, although they did restrict insider trading during a blackout period in the 401(k) plan when the administrator of the plan is being changed.

 Many experts feel that these measures are still inadequate.
 They believe that further legislation should be enacted to materially restrict the allocation of company shares inside qualified plans to no more than perhaps 10% to 20% of plan assets.

-- Tax-Deductible Contributions for Employers and Employees.
-ESOPs are the only other type of stock purchase plan that allows employees to make tax-deductible contributions that can be used to purchase company stock (unless it is a Roth 401k, in which case the employee makes nondeductible contributions, but pays no tax on the distributions).
+ESOPs are the only other type of stock purchase plan that allows employees to make tax-deductible contributions they can use to purchase company stock.
+(Unless it is a Roth 401(k), in which case the employee makes nondeductible contributions but pays no tax on the distributions.)

-- Corporate Control.
-Buying company stock in 401k plans puts more shares in the hands of employees, who still have voting rights.
+Buying company stock in 401(k) plans puts more shares in the hands of employees, who still have voting rights.

-- Capital Gains Treatment.
-Employees who sell their shares of company stock in accordance with the Net Unrealized Appreciation (NUA) rules are taxed at the lower long-term capital gain rate (for shares held for more than a year).
+Employees who sell their shares of company stock under the Net Unrealized Appreciation (NUA) rules are taxed at the lower long-term capital gain rate for shares held for more than a year.
 The NUA provision is the only exception to the rule in the tax code that classifies all distributions from traditional qualified retirement plans as ordinary income.
 This rule specifies that the stock in the plan must be spun off from the rest of the plan assets and sold separately in a single qualifying transaction.

 Despite the advantages listed above, the majority of financial planners warn their clients about the limitations of becoming too heavily invested in shares of their employers.

-- Low Liquidity.
-Unless they are age 59 1/2 years of age or older, employees cannot sell their shares and use the proceeds in a retirement plan without incurring ordinary tax and a 10% early withdrawal penalty.
-Purchasing stock inside a retirement plan does not provide the same type of short-term benefit as other types of stock plans, such as employee stock purchase plans or non-qualified stock options, where participants usually receive some amount of tangible financial benefit or compensation that exceeds what they put in within a relatively short period of time, such as one to two years.
+Unless they’re age 59 1/2 or older, employees cannot sell their shares and use the proceeds in a retirement plan without incurring ordinary tax and a 10% early withdrawal penalty.
+Purchasing stock inside a retirement plan does not provide the same short-term benefit as other types of stock plans, such as employee stock purchase plans or non-qualified stock options.
+Under these plans, participants usually receive some tangible financial benefit or compensation that exceeds what they put in within a relatively short period of time.

-- No Discount Purchases.
-Unlike other types of employee stock plans, such as non-qualified or incentive stock options or employee stock purchase plans, there is no exercise feature when stock is purchased inside a 401k or other qualified plan.
+Unlike other types of employee stock plans – such as non-qualified or incentive stock options or employee stock purchase plans – there is no exercise feature when stock is purchased inside a 401(k) or other qualified plan.
 Therefore, no bargain element is available.
 The bargain element is the difference between the lower exercise price and the higher current market price of the stock at the time of exercise.
 The spread between these two prices becomes immediate risk-free profit for the employee.

-- Employer Liability.
 Many employers that push the purchase of their stock in their retirement plans also tend to forget a rather critical factor that can drastically impact them.
-They are required to act as fiduciaries for their plans, which means that they are legally held to an extremely high ethical standard that governs the investment choices that they provide, as well as how they fund and administrate the plan.
-The legal and moral responsibility that they have to their employees can cause them to end up on the losing end of a class-action lawsuit when the price of their stock declines substantially – regardless of the cause of the price drop.
+They’re required to act as fiduciaries for their plans.
+That means they’re legally held to a high ethical standard that governs the investment choices they provide, as well as how they fund and administrate the plan.
+The legal and moral responsibility they have to their employees can cause them to end up on the losing end of a class-action lawsuit when the price of their stock declines substantially – regardless of the cause of the price drop.